 Brand Attraction: Mosquitoes, Gnats and Other Flying Critters

-Being the analytical thinker that I am, I first wondered, “What in the world makes those bugs so attracted to the light?” — and second, “Where did my wife go?”
+Being the analytical thinker that I am, I first wondered, “what in the world makes those bugs so attracted to the light?”
+(And second, “Where did my wife go?”)

 So, what does this have to with branding and marketing?
 I’m glad you asked!

-Glad you asked!
 Think of your company as the light and the bugs as your prospects (nice bugs in this case – bugs that make your garden grow and don’t suck your blood!).
-Is your brand — like that light — attracting prospects by the hordes?
+Is your brand — like that light — attracting prospects by the horde?
 Is there a strong bond that keeps your existing clients from flying away?
 Or is your light barely shining?
 Are prospects flying over to your competitors instead of you?
 Do you understand why?
 I would argue that it has everything to do with branding.

 Great brands constantly attract new prospects and retain them as long as the light is shining.
 Smart companies know this and invest heavily into their brand because the payoff is significant.

-Understanding how to create, craft and live out a genuine brand that others want to join is no simple task, but it is doable, even for a small company.
+The bad news first: Understanding how to create, craft and live out a genuine brand that others want to join is no simple task, but it is doable, even for a small company.
 Fair warning though, it takes a significant investment of time and money – it doesn’t happen by accident.

-Most companies (including most of your competitors), do not understand what it takes to create an irresistible brand and are not intentional about building one.
-In most industries, especially for small to medium-sized businesses, there is a tremendous opportunity to capture marketshare by investing in your brand.
+The good news: Most companies (including most of your competitors) do not understand what it takes to create an irresistible brand and are not intentional about building one.
+In most industries, especially for small to medium sized businesses, there is a tremendous opportunity to capture maketshare by investing in your brand.